redCOMPONENT-COM/redSHOP/README.md

 ### Extensions
 #### Plugins
-- Check if any plugin or module has been changed in this last release:
+- Check if any plugin has been changed in this last release:

 > $ git log --oneline --after={2013-04-18} --no-merges --name-only | grep 'plugins/*' | cut -d/ -f2 -f3  | sort | uniq

+- if plungins have been modified:
+ - Update the release number in their manifest .xml file with the same release number as the component.
+For example if we are releasing redSHOP 1.3 and plugin plg_default_shipping has been updated during 1.2 - 1.3 period, then you should set the plugin version to 1.3 here: https://github.com/redCOMPONENT-COM/redSHOP-1.2/blob/master/plugins/redshop_shipping/default_shipping/default_shipping.xml#L4 or leave it as it is if it has not been touch.
-- if plungins have been modified execute the plugins_packager.xml PHING file and upload the new release to redCOMPONENT.com
+ - execute the plugins_packager.xml PHING file and upload the new release to redCOMPONENT.com

 #### Modules
 - Check if any module has been changed in this last release:

 > $ git log --oneline --after={2013-04-18} --no-merges --name-only | grep 'modules/*' | cut -d/ -f2 -f3  | sort | uniq

+- if modules have been modified:
+ -  pdate the release number in their manifest .xml file in the same way you have done it with plugins https://github.com/redCOMPONENT-COM/redSHOP-1.2/edit/master/README.md#l24
-- if modules have been modified execute the modules_packager.xml PHING file and upload the new release to redCOMPONENT.com
+ - execute the modules_packager.xml PHING file and upload the new release to redCOMPONENT.com

 ### Test
 - test the packages to ensure that everything works properly.